Cecilia Hansen

-Cecilia Hansen (Цецилия Генриховна Ганзен; married name Zakharova; February 4 (16), 1897 Kamenskaya – July 27, 1989 London) was a Danish violin virtuoso and music teacher born in Russia.
+Cecilia Hansen (Цецилия Генриховна Ганзен; married name Zakharova; February 4 (16), 1897 Kamenskaya – July 27, 1989, London) was a Russian violin virtuoso and music teacher.

 Early life and career

 Cecilia Hansen was born on February 4 (16), 1897 in the town of Kamenskaya in Don Host Oblast.
 Her father Henrik, a Dane originally from Southern Jutland, was a music teacher and her older sister Frida (born in 1893) was adept at playing the fortepiano.
 While Cecilia also gravitated towards the fortepiano, she switched to the violin when she was three.
 Because of Cecilia's talent on the violin, her father took her to the Saint Petersburg Conservatory to study with Leopold Auer when she was ten.

 In 1910, at the age of 13, Hansen made her concert debut.
 A year later, she won a gold medal with her interpretation of the Beethoven violin concerto.
 A few years later, she won first prize in a competition.
 The same year, in 1914, she received 1200 rubles from the Anton Rubinstein Foundation, but the start of World War I prevented her from going on tour.

-In 1916, Hansen met the pianist Boris Zakharoff (1888–1943), a student of Rimsky-Korsakov and Anna Yesipova, and a close friend of Sergei Prokofiev.
+In 1916, Hansen met the pianist Boris Zakharoff, a student of Rimsky-Korsakov and Anna Yesipova, and a close friend of Sergei Prokofiev.
 The same year, she and Boris got married and left on a tour of Scandinavia.
 The year after, on May 18, 1917, their daughter Tatyana was born (1917–2006).

 The Zakharoffs settled in Saint Petersburg.
 At this time, they became close to many famous people, including the artist Ilya Repin.
 The Zakharoffs took part in the evenings that took place at the Repin's dacha The Penates in Kuokkala, outside of Saint Petersburg.
 In 1922, Repin painted two versions of Cecilia's portrait at his dacha.